Absaroka Range: History

 The range is named after the Absaroka Native People.
 The name is derived from the Hidatsa name for the Crow people; it means "children of the large-beaked bird."
 (In contrast, the Crow name, Awaxaawe Báaxxioo, means "Pointed Mountains [Like Sand Castles].")

 John Colter, who may have been the first white person to visit the area, probably traveled along the foot of the Absarokas in 1807 during his reconnaissance of the Yellowstone region.
 Early explorers also included Gustavus Cheyney Doane and Nathaniel P. Langford, who climbed the summit of Colter Peak in 1870.

-The proposed state of Absaroka shared the same age with the mountain range.
+The proposed state of Absaroka shared its name with the mountain range.
 The USS Absaroka was named after this mountain range.

 Geology

 Geologically, the section of the range in Wyoming consists of volcanic breccia, whereas there is a transition to granite and gneiss bedrock further north of the state line.